 Top image: Albert Marco, 1925.
 LAPL

-(3) The names of the police personnel involved vary in newspaper reports but it appears that the officer who arrested Marco on 12-25-1925 was later fired.
+(6) The names of the police personnel involved vary in newspaper reports but it appears that the patrolman who arrested Marco on 12-25-1925 was later fired.

-(10) One of the asserted motives for the murder was that Crawford possessed compromising photos of Clark, staged during the time of his prosecution of Marco in 1928, and was using them against now-candidate Clark for blackmail.
+(13) One of the asserted motives for the murder was that Crawford possessed compromising photos of Clark, staged during the time of his prosecution of Marco in 1928, and was using them against now-candidate Clark for blackmail.
 Clark denied this, alternately maintaining that Crawford wanted him to set up Chief of Police Steckel in a scenario not unlike the Jacobson affair.
+If Crawford posessed such photos and intended to use them as blackmail it’s unclear why he didn’t do so- for Clark did succeed in convicting Marco of assault with a deadly weapon.
+Note Steckel, who was demoted after Cheif Davis returned to power in 1933, was like, Charles Hoy, one of the 38 high ranking officers purged from the LAPD following the recall of Mayor Frank Shaw.